Breaks, part-time and withdrawal from training

 Training may be undertaken on a part-time basis.
 Typically, part-time training must amount to a minimum of 0.5 full-time equivalent (FTE) training in order to be accredited under the RANZCP Fellowship Regulations 2012.

-Half-time fees apply when training is completed at 0.5 FTE over the whole training year or when less than 6 months of training is to be completed.
+Part-time fees apply when less than 9 months of training over the whole training year is to be completed.

 Part-time Training Policy [PDF; 39 KB].